karmaniverous/stan-core/.stan/system/parts/90-response-format.md

 ## Validation

-- Confirm that every created/updated/deleted file has a “Full Listing” (skipped for deletions) and a matching “Patch”.
+- Normal replies:
+  - Confirm one Patch block per changed file (and zero Full Listings).
+  - Confirm fence lengths obey the +1 backtick rule for every block.
+  - Confirm that no Patch would cause any file to exceed 300 LOC; pivoted decomposition patches instead.
+- Diagnostics replies (after patch‑failure envelopes):
+  - Confirm that the reply contains Full Listings only (no patches), one per affected file (union across envelopes).
-- Confirm that fence lengths obey the +1 backtick rule for every block.
+  - Confirm fence lengths obey the +1 backtick rule for every block.
+  - Confirm that no listed file exceeds 300 LOC; if it would, pivoted decomposition + listings for the decomposed files instead.

 ---